p-ranav/argparse/README.md

   - ```-a``` and ```-b``` become true.
   - argv is further parsed to identify the inputs mapped to ```-c```.
 * Using ```-cab``` will throw an error since argparse expects two inputs for the argument ```-c```.
-* Notice how argparse is able to quietly and peacefully return an std::vector<float> when asked for it.

 ## Further Examples